arunravi728/Papyrus/content/The Three-Fund Portfolio.md

 1. Tax efficient
 1. No overlap
 1. Easy to rebalance
-1. Never under performs the market
+1. Never under-performs the market